-Paterson Campus: The School day is from 8:00am until 2.25pm for Middle School.
+Paterson Campus: The School day is from 8:00am until 2.25pm.
 Students must leave the school premises by 15:45 unless accompanied by a teacher, parent, guardian or coach

-Attendance is taken during Homeroom at 8:00am.
-Students are considered late to school if they arrive in homeroom after 8:00am.
+Attendance is taken during Kampong at 8:00am.
+Students are considered late to school if they arrive in Kampong after 8:00am.
 Students who arrive at school after 8:10am must sign in to school at the School Office.